-If you find yourself inspired to recreate the recipes you taste in Bo-Kaap at home, stock up on ingredients at the neighborhood’s biggest spice shop, Atlas Spices.
+If you want to recreate the recipes you taste in Bo-Kaap at home, stock up on ingredients at the neighborhood’s biggest spice shop, Atlas Spices.
 Be aware that traditional Bo-Kaap restaurants like the ones listed above are halal and strictly alcohol-free.
-Wash your meal down with one of South Africa's signature non-alcoholic drinks, then head to a bar in another part of the city to try Cape Town’s famous vintages.
+Wash your meal down with one of South Africa's signature non-alcoholic drinks, then head to a bar in another part of the city to try Cape Town’s famous wines.

 How to Visit Bo-Kaap

 Those that want the expertise of a real-life guide should join one of the city’s many Bo-Kaap walking tours.
-Nielsen Tours offer a popular free walking tour (though you’ll want to bring cash to tip the guide).
-It departs twice daily from Green Market Square and visits Bo-Kaap highlights including Auwal Mosque, Biesmiellah and Atlas Spices.
+Free Walking Tours Cape Town offers a popular free walking tour (though you’ll want to bring cash to tip the guide).
+It departs twice daily from Motherland Coffee Company and visits Bo-Kaap highlights including Auwal Mosque, Biesmiellah and Atlas Spices.
 Some tours, like the one offered by Cape Fusion Tours, include a cooking course hosted by local women at their own homes.
-This is a great way to try your hand at Cape Malay cooking, and also to gain a behind-the-scenes glimpse of modern Islamic culture in Cape Town.
+This is a great way to try your hand at Cape Malay cooking, and also to gain a behind-the-scenes glimpse of modern Islamic life in Cape Town.

 Practical Advice & Information

-Bo-Kaap Museum is open from 10:00 a.m.-5:00 p.m.
-Mondays through Saturdays, with the exception of certain public holidays.
-Expect to pay a R20 entrance fee for adults, and a R10 entrance fee for children aged 6-18.
+Bo-Kaap Museum is open from 9:00am to 4:00pm Mondays through Saturdays, with the exception of certain public holidays.
+Expect to pay a R20 entrance fee for adults, and a R10 entrance fee for children aged six to 17.
 Kids under five go free.
 Tana Baru Cemetery is open from 9:00am to 6:00pm.
 If you would like to stay in the Bo-Kaap area, we recommend Rouge on Rose.
 Located a four-minute walk from the Bo-Kaap Museum, it's ranked as one of the best guesthouses in the city and offers spectacular Lion's Head views, flawless service and cooked-to-order breakfasts.